isc-projects/bind9/doc/arm/reference.rst

 ``namelist`` of the ``deny-answer-aliases`` option, where "match" means the alias name is a subdomain of one of the ``name_list`` elements.
-If the optional ``namelist`` is specified with ``except-from``, records whose query name matches the list will be accepted regardless of the filter setting.
-Likewise, if the alias name is a subdomain of the corresponding zone, the ``deny-answer-aliases`` filter will not apply;
+If the optional ``namelist`` is specified with ``except-from``, records whose query name matches the list are accepted regardless of the filter setting.
+Likewise, if the alias name is a subdomain of the corresponding zone, the ``deny-answer-aliases`` filter does not apply;
 for example, even if "example.com" is specified for ``deny-answer-aliases``,